stefkn/personal-site/src/content/posts/lessons-from-flask-in-production.md

 {%- endtrans -%}
 ```

 This is because with some translation systems, whitespace that is often snuck in by local IDEs and linters can cause all kind of trouble.
+Other weird unicode characters can also cause issues, so it's a good idea to use a linter to catch these issues before they make it to prod.

 ### Non-standardised approach to error handling